agarny/seir/README.rst

  m.run(150)  # Re-run the simulation for 150 days.
  m.run(450)  # Re-run the simulation for 450 days.

-For the first simulation, you should get something like:
+For the first run, you should get something like:

 .. image:: res/screenshot.png